 Passamezzo often work with dancers and actors.
 They have played in a great variety of venues including the British Museum; the Victoria and Albert Museum; Shakespeare's Globe Theatre; Hampton Court Palace and in theatres, concert halls, stately homes, churches, palaces and ruins throughout England.

-Television and Radio credits include: BBC Restoration and Howard Goodall's The Truth about Carols (BBC2); Big Brother (Channel 4); Henry VIII and his six wives, and Elizabeth I (Channel 5); Frost Fair; King Lear and Boxing Day, (Radio 4); Vic Reevesí Rogues Gallery (Discovery); Early Music for the Holidays; Christmas Carols, Chant and Legend (Harmonia Early Music/PRX).
+Television and Radio credits include: BBC Restoration; Howard Goodall's The Truth about Carols (BBC2); Elizabeth I's Secret Agents (BBC2); Big Brother (Channel 4); Henry VIII and his six wives, and Elizabeth I (Channel 5); Frost Fair; King Lear and Boxing Day, (Radio 4); Vic Reevesí Rogues Gallery (Discovery); Early Music for the Holidays; Christmas Carols, Chant and Legend (Harmonia Early Music/PRX).